 Stefan Wagner is an associate professor of strategy (with tenure) and holds the TUSIAD/TCCI Chair in European Economic Integration.
-Stefan joined ESMT European School of Management and Technology in February 2011 as an assistant professor.
-Previously he was an assistant professor in the Institute of Innovation Research, Technology Management, and Entrepreneurship (INNO-tec) at the Ludwig-Maximilians-Universität LMU in Munich, Germany.
+Stefan joined ESMT Berlin in February 2011 as an assistant professor.
+Previously he was an assistant professor in the Institute of Innovation Research, Technology Management, and Entrepreneurship (INNO-tec) at the Ludwig Maximilian University of Munich, Germany.
 Stefan received his Habilitation in 2010 and his Doctorate in Management (summa cum laude) in 2005 from LMU.

 During the course of his education Stefan was supported by the Studienstiftung des Deutschen Volkes (German National Academic Foundation).
 He was Fulbright Scholar at the University of California Los Angeles UCLA and Visiting Scholar at the National Bureau of Economic Research NBER, Cambridge MA, as well as at the Intellectual Property Insitute of Australia IPRIA, Melbourne.
 Since 2016, Stefan has been a Senior Fellow at the Berlin Centre for Consumer Policies (BCCP).

 Stefan's research interests cover the intersection of firm strategy, technological innovation, industrial organization and law.
 Currently, he is primarily interested in the interaction of the changing landscape of intellectual property rights (in particular patent systems) and firms' long term strategy regarding their innovative activities.
 From a more practical perspective, he is also interested in venture creation and growth strategies for young firms.